TokisanGames/Terrain3D/doc/docs/texture_prep.md

 ### Texture Sizes
 All albedo textures must be the same size, and all normal textures must be the same size.
 Each type gets combined into separate Texture2DArrays, so their sizes of the two arrays can differ.

+Double click any texture file and the inspector will show you the size.
+The demo textures are 1024x1024.

-For GPU efficiency, it is recommended that all textures have dimensions that are a power of 2 (128, 256, 512, 1024, 2048, 4096, 8192), but this isn't required.
+For GPU efficiency, it is recommended that all of your textures have dimensions that are a power of 2 (128, 256, 512, 1024, 2048, 4096, 8192), but this isn't required.

 ### Compression Format

 All albedo textures must be the same format, and all normal textures must be the same format.
 They are combined into separate Texture2DArrays, so the two can have different formats.

+Double click any texture file and the inspector will show you the format, which likely can be modified on the Godot Import tab.

 | Type | Supports | Format |
 | - | - | - |